Sudsakorn Sor Klinmee: Biography

 Sudsakorn's first European experience was in Ireland; where he had been living, training and teaching for three months.
 During his early career, he arrived in France in order to make a name for himself in Europe by fighting the best fighters in his weight class of 64–70 kg.
-In the early months of 2010, Sudsakorn lived and trained in Torino with his manager and friend Filippo Cinti.
+In the early months of 2010, Sudsakorn lived and trained in Turin with his manager and friend Filippo Cinti.
 He fought around Italy for a couple of years before meeting his Italian wife in 2011.
 Married together one year later, the couple broke up at the beginning of 2021 and got divorced recently.

 Sudsakorn signed a contract with the Thai Fight promotion in 2011, which resulted in him fighting mostly in Thailand.
 In May 2013, he participated in a 32-man tournament: Thai Fight Kard Chuek.
 He would become the THAI FIGHT Kard Chuek tournament champion winning the final round against Saiyok Pumpanmuang on December 22, 2013.
 Sudsakorn also fought on a number of international Yokkao events beginning from 2012 on the promotion's first official event, Yokkao Extreme.
 He also joined other Muay Thai champions such as Buakaw Banchamek, Saenchai, Dzhabar Askerov and many others on the Yokkao-sponsored Muay Thai Combat Fan Expo in 2011, showcasing the sport to fans in Italy.

-His fighting name is derived from a Thai folktale: Sudsakorn is a child brought up in the ancient mystical traditions of Thailand.
-His mother, a siren, sends him away to find his father whom he's never met.
-Armed with his grandfather's magical weapon and accompanied by his horse-dragon hybrid, Sudsakorn embarks on a long and dangerous journey.
+His fighting name is derived from a Thai folktale: Sudsakorn is a child brought up in the ancient mystical traditions of Thailand and embarks on a long and dangerous journey.